 Features

-• Activities are planned and used that promote higher order thinking skills (HOTS)
+• Activities and questions are planned and used that promote higher order thinking skills (HOTS)

 • Student start points are considered when planning challenge